Faculty and Staff Testing Resources: Spring Semester

 Those who have had a positive COVID-19 test in the past 90 days are exempt from testing and should not schedule a screening test.
 Individuals should use PennOpen Pass every day in case new symptoms or exposures arise during the 90-day period.

 Symptomatic and Close Contact

-Before coming to campus, faculty and staff are required to perform daily symptom checks and exposure reporting on PennOpen Pass.
-Anyone who receives a Red Pass will be instructed regarding testing, self-isolation, and other steps to follow.
+Before coming to campus, students, faculty, postdocs, and staff are required to perform daily symptom checks on PennOpen Pass.
+Anyone who receives a Red Pass is instructed regarding testing, self-isolation, and other steps to follow.
+This will replace once- or twice-weekly screening testing until they return to a Green Pass state.
 Everyone must show their Green Pass to enter University buildings or board Penn Transit.

 The test is free.

 Testing is by appointment only.
 Please make your appointments and indicate your consent to testing (view copy of the consent form) by visiting the web-based scheduling application.
 If you need assistance, please consult this tip sheet (PDF).

 Appointments are booked at 15-minute intervals on a first-come, first-served basis.
 Scheduling in advance improves your chance of receiving your desired testing date/time/location, since walk-ins will not be accepted.
 You must make or cancel any appointment at least 24 hours before the desired testing time.
 This allows for processes to run overnight and onsite registration to run efficiently for you and the staff when you arrive at the testing site.

 Participants should refrain from eating, drinking, tooth brushing, mouth washing, gum chewing, vaping, and tobacco use for at least 30 minutes before submitting their saliva sample at the test location.
 This prevents contamination of their saliva sample.

 Participants should plan to be “hands-free” during the testing process.
 Storage of personal possessions will not be available.
 At testing sites, participants will enter through one location and exit at another location.